-The ADDC02812DA and ADDC02815DA converters use a flyback topology with dual interleaved power trains operating 180° out of phase.
+The ADDC02828SA converter uses a flyback topology with dual interleaved power trains operating 180° out of phase.
 Each power train switches at a fixed frequency of 500 kHz, resulting in a 1 MHz fixed switching frequency as seen at the input and output of the converter.
-In a flyback topology, energy is stored in the inductor during one-half portion of the switching cycle and is then transferred to the output filter during the next half portion.
-With two interleaved power trains, energy is transferred to the output filter during both halves of the switching cycle, resulting in smaller filters to meet the required ripple.
+In a flyback topology, energy is stored in the inductor during one half portion of the switching cycle and is then transferred to the output filter during the next half portion.
+With two interleaved power trains, energy is transferred to the output filter during the switching cycle, resulting in smaller filters to meet the required ripple.

-A five-pole differential input EMI filter, along with a common-mode EMI capacitor and careful attention to layout parasitics, is designed to meet all applicable requirements in MIL-STD-461D when installed in a typical system setup.
+A five pole differential input EMI filter, along with a commonmode EMI capacitor and careful attention to layout parasitics, is designed to meet all applicable requirements in MIL-STD-461D when installed in a typical system setup.
 A more detailed discussion of CE102 and other EMI issues is included in the section entitled EMI Considerations.

-The converters use current mode control and employ a high performance opto-isolator in their feedback path to maintain isolation between input and output.
-The control circuits are designed to give a nearly constant output current as the output voltage drops from $V{\rm O}$ nom to $V{\rm SC}$ during a short circuit condition.
+The converter uses current mode control and employs a high performance opto-isolator in its feedback path to maintain isolation between input and output.
+The control circuit is designed to give a nearly constant output current as the output voltage drops from V_O nom to V{SC} during a short circuit condition.
 It does not let the current fold back below the maximum rated output current.
 The output overvoltage protection circuitry, which is independent from the normal feedback loop, protects the load against a break in the remote sense leads.
 Remote sense connections, which can be made at the load, can adjust for voltage drops of as much as 0.25 V dc between the converter and the load, thereby maintaining an accurate voltage level at the load.

-An input overvoltage protection feature shuts down the converter when the input voltage exceeds (nominally) 52.0 V dc.
+An input overvoltage protection feature shuts down the converter when the input voltage exceeds (nominally) 52.5 V dc.

 An internal temperature sensor shuts down the unit and prevents it from becoming too hot if the heat removal system fails.
-The temperature sensed is the case temperature and is factory set to trip at a nominal case temperature of 110° C to 115° C. The shutdown temperature setting can be raised externally or disabled by the user.
+The temperature sensed is the case temperature and is factory set to trip at a nominal case temperature of 110° C to 115° C. The shut-down temperature setting can be raised externally or disabled by the user.